LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

 - `<currentMember>` (e.g., True)
   - Indicator of whether the member is currently serving.
-  - Possible values are True or False.
+  - Possible values are "True" or "False".

 - `<birthYear>` (e.g., 1940)
   - Member’s year of birth.